-To launch the Identify instrumentor from the Synopsys synthesis tool (Synplify, Synplify Pro, Synplify Premier, or Certify) graphical interface:
+To launch the Identify instrumentor from the Synplify Pro graphical interface:

 - 1. Right click on the implementation and select New Identify Implementation from the popup menu. - 2.
-Set/verify any technology, device mapping, or other pertinent options (see the implementation option descriptions in the Synopsys FPGA Synthesis or Certify User Guide) and click OK.
+Set/verify any technology, device mapping, or other pertinent options (see the implementation option descriptions in the Synopsys FPGA Synthesis User Guide) and click OK.
 A new, Identify implementation is added to the synthesis tool project view.